SoniaSpindt/GetASound/README.md

 # GetASoundURL
-Generates a unique URL to a S3 objecy
+Generates a unique URL to an S3 object.